louis845/DevOpsNotes/kubernetes/setup.md

 microk8s kubectl create secret tls selfsigned-cert-tls -n gitlab --key SECRET.key --cert CERT.pem
 ```

-Create a YAML file to update the configuration.
-Note that `rook-ceph-block` refers to the StorageClass previously created in the above `rook-ceph` operations.
+Setup the `gitlab-ci` namespace so all CI/CD deployments will be run there, and setup a service account to restrict gitlab to there.
+See [here](setup_gitlab_runner_role.md) for instructions.
+Create a YAML file to update the configuration, so that helm can install gitlab with the correct configurations.
 ```yaml
 global:
   hosts: